Raunak-Malhotra/DSA_PRACTICE/README.md

 - Trees
 - Graphs
 - Recursion
-- Dynamic Programming
+- Optimization methods

-## Platforms
+## Platforms from where questions are taken .

 - LeetCode
-- HackerRank
 - geeks for geeks

 ## Language